 Most people were average, too busy to try, and not nearly as smart as I thought.
 Some people even openly admitted to plagiarizing content and simply changing words using Word’s thesaurus before handing it in as their own.
 I found that despicable and vowed to outwork the lot of them.
 If they were studying one hour, I was studying two.
 If they were posting essays, I was critiquing them.
 They were my competition, and I wanted to see what they were made of.
 That is when I stopped procrastinating.

 One of the of the first things I noticed was anxiety relief.
 If I just took care of things when they were assigned, I didn’t need to think about them anymore.
 My mind was free to focus on my passions.
 It didn’t matter that I had to sacrifice the time; I still found a way to party plenty.
-I transformed into a bit of a workaholic.
+With the changed perspective, I transformed into a bit of a workaholic.

 The second thing I noticed was an overall improvement in my content.
 Since I had extra time to edit and expand the ideas, I was able to push my research, imagination, and explore the depths of my creativity.
 I was relentlessly critical in my self-talk, and I carefully crafted rhetorically sound arguments in my essays.
 I was proud to earn A’s from professors who rarely gave them.
 I showed promise, and I loved it.

 These habits shaped the way I approached work too.
 I wasn’t employed to slack off; I was there to climb the ladder.
 Employment is a zero-sum game.
 If someone else gets the promotion, that means I can’t.
 It was just another environment in which procrastination wouldn’t cut it.
 I decided I am the guy to pick up the slack and step up to take the responsibility no one else wants.
 That work ethic has led to promotions at every job I’ve ever held.
 I am a ladder climber.
 I am a grinder.
 I am willing to put in the work.